networksetcetera/LODS/lab11.md

 In this exercise, you created a new Storage account that you'll use through the remainder of the lab.

-### Exercise 2: Configure the Azure Storage SDK in a .NET project
+### Exercise 2: Configure the Azure Storage libraries in a Python project

 #### Task 1: Create a .NET project